fineanmol/plant-tree/README.md

-🪴 Updated on Mon, 03 Feb 2025 16:25:05 GMT
+🪴 Updated on Thu, 06 Feb 2025 08:44:39 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."